skyaree/heroku-modulesp/README.md

-just heroku modules or smth another
+just heroku modules or smth another but dev-test